 After admiring the views and the temple on Sanjogatake, you will encounter a steep descent and soon reach an intersection with another sign advising "no women allowed".
 If you're short on time you can save about an hour by turning right and heading down into the forest, this will take you along a nice river, eventually ending up on an old road that will take you back to the trailhead.
 However, if you head straight, you will continue along the ridgeline, passing by the trail to Inamura, and end up back in Dorogawa onsen.

 Note: You can also camp overnight near the peaks of Sanjogatake and Inamura, the Sanjogatake campsite is about an hour beyond the peak and is sometimes used by Shugendo monks, and the Inamura campsite is about 45mins from the peak, featuring a mountain hut in case of bad weather.

 Weather and Seasons

-Summer and autumn are the best times for this hike.
-There is likely to be snow hanging around until March and April.
+Late spring, summer, and early autumn are the best times for this hike.
+There is likely to be snow hanging around until March or April.
 The autumn leaves will be colourful in the second half of October.